CarperAI/trlx/examples/randomwalks/README.md

 ## Game Description

 The task is to find the shortest path on a directed graph.
-The reward is based on tow optimal the path is compared to the shortest possible (bounded in [0, 1]).
+The reward is based on how optimal the path is compared to the shortest possible (bounded in [0, 1]).

 Note this is different to the paper, which gave rewards of -1 for every